miguelcobain/ember-cli-selectize/README.md

 ## Installation

 Run `npm install --save-dev ember-cli-selectize` on your project folder.
+Run `ember g ember-cli-selectize` to install selectize dependency from bower.

 ## Usage

-This addons provides `ember-selectize` component.
+This addon provides `ember-selectize` component.
 Its usage should be very similar to `Ember.Select`, but with additional features.

 ```handlebars